Analysis | Whatever the spin after the fact, Republicans knew the reality of what was unfolding during the Capitol riot

 But it’s also true that the size and energy of the crowd made the violence possible.
-A cluster of a few dozen people trying to overpower the Capitol Police would likely have failed.
+A cluster of a few dozen people trying to overpower the Capitol Police probably would have failed.
 A crowd of hundreds or thousands pushing forward and engaging with law enforcement?
 Very different.

 And, of course, it’s true that scores of people used sticks, flagpoles, chemical sprays and their own fists to assault and overpower the officers.
 Some worked in coordinated groups.
 Others were apparently swept up in the moment.
 The crowd pressed into the building, sweeping through offices, damaging property and seeping into areas evacuated by legislators minutes before.